swoicik/swoicik.github.io/_pages/nft-code.md

 layout: page
 permalink: /nft-code/
 ---
-Thank you so much for purchasing one of my NFT Pieces.
+Thank you so much for purchasing one of my NFT pieces.
+My goal is to build a community of NFT collectors, providing additional and long lived value to the piece you purchases.
+If you are interested in being a part of this, please use the form below to be added to the communication list.
+Lots more to come in the future.

 <form id="fs-frm" name="simple-contact-form" accept-charset="utf-8" action="https://formspree.io/f/xayvyppr" method="post">
   <fieldset id="fs-frm-inputs">